COVID-19 Information and Updates

 Federal Relief Spending-use of funds

-Throughout 2020 and 2021, federal relief funds have been provided to the Yarmouth Schools in the amount of $3,176,191.
+Throughout 2020 - 2024, federal relief funds have been provided to the Yarmouth Schools in the amount of $3,176,191.
 The bulk of those funds were spent hiring additional staff to assist with remote learning, physical distancing, cleaning of facilities, and student health support.
 Monies were also expended to upgrade ventilation systems in each school, rent tents to provide for outdoor classrooms, and purchase technology hardware, software, and licenses to assist in student learning.
 A summary of expenditures is provided here.

 UPDATES

 December 2021: Yarmouth Schools reopened in September 2021 in accordance with the “Plan for Safe Return to In-Person Instruction and Continuity of Services” adopted on August 16, 2021.
-The Plan was reviewed and revised on November 18, 2021, January 13, 2022, and October 13, 2022.
+The Plan was reviewed and revised on November 18, 2021, January 13, 2022, and October 13, 2022, and was reaffirmed for the 2023-2024 school year.

 Implementation of the Plan continued between January 13, 2022 and June 30, 2022.
-The Plan was reviewed on February 10, 2022, and February 28, 2022 and August 11, 2022 by the Yarmouth School Committee.
+The Plan was reviewed on February 10, 2022, and February 28, 2022 and August 11, 2022 and August 10, 2024 by the Yarmouth School Committee.

 Archived Reopening Plans: